arogozhnikov/rtg_score/README.md

 <img src="example/confounder_contribution.png" width="400" />

-Batch, cell line, donor, plate, reprogramming, protocol --- these and other confounding factors influence cell cultures in vitro.
+Batch, cell line, donor, plate, reprogramming, protocol — these and other confounding factors influence cell cultures in vitro.

-RTG score tracks contribution of different factors to variability by estimating how Rank maps to Group.
+RTG score tracks contribution of different factors to variability by estimating how *R*ank maps *T*o *G*roup.
-Scoring relies on ranking by similarity, so there is no explicit or implicit assumption of linearity.
+Scoring relies on ranking by similarity, so there are no explicit or implicit assumptions of linearity.

-RTG perfectly works with both well-interpretable data (gene expressions, cell types) and embeddings provided by deep-learning.
+RTG perfectly works with both well-interpretable data (gene expressions, cell types) and embeddings provided by deep learning.

 ## Usage